Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Parental control note: You can manage iHeartRadio access through the parent app's 40+ parental controls.
 You can disable it entirely, restrict it to certain hours, or leave it open.
 I restricted it during school hours and homework time, which was easy to configure and enforced reliably.

 Audio quality through the watch's speaker is exactly what you would expect from a tiny wrist speaker -- thin, tinny, and adequate for casual listening.
 Through Bluetooth earbuds, it sounds noticeably better.
-My son uses basic Bluetooth earbuds when he wants better sound, and the pairing process was simple enough that he set it up without my help.
+Our tester uses basic Bluetooth earbuds when he wants better sound, and the pairing process was simple enough that he set it up without adult help.

 This is the kind of feature that does not show up on spec comparison sheets but makes a real difference in whether your kid actually wants to wear the watch.
-In our house, it has been a genuine win.
+In our testing household, it has been a genuine win.

 This is where the TickTalk 5 makes the most meaningful leap over its predecessor.
 The TickTalk 4's battery life was its most common complaint -- nightly charging was mandatory, and heavy-use days sometimes meant a dead watch by late afternoon.
 The TickTalk 5 fixes this.